 In a world where everyone is comparing themselves to each other because of social media and other things, one of my favorite sayings is, “You Do You”.
 This is also true in the points and miles game.
 You do you!
 Please don’t compare yourself to others.
-There are countless strategies for earning points and miles, all of which merit.
+There are countless strategies for earning points and miles, all of which have merit.
 What credit card points and miles strategy sounds good to you?

 Many of you may just want to test the waters.
 Can you really earn points and miles for one trip?
-You don’t even know if you want to be all in – you just want to see if it’s possible.
+You don’t even know if you want to be all-in, you just want to see if it’s possible.
 In that case, just pick one card (the Chase Sapphire Preferred is our favorite right now).
-Get that one card you decide on and put ALL your normal spending on it to meet the minimum spending requirements.
+Get that one card and put ALL your normal spending on it to meet the minimum spending requirements.
 Collect your bonus points or miles and start planning that one trip.

 If you want to pay for your flight AND hotel stay, you may need to get another credit card or have a spouse/partner apply for one.
-It is totally doable and, honestly, not too good to be true!
+It is totally doable and not too-good-to-be-true!

 Maybe your goal is to take a trip a year.
 In that case, your strategy is going to be to open about three cards every year.
 In the meantime, you will need to decide what to do with the cards you got last year.
 “Should I cancel a card?” is a question we often get.
 We don’t cancel a lot of our cards but we do downgrade them to no annual fee cards quite often.

 When you are trying to decide what new cards to get each year, you want to consider those with limited-time high bonus offers.
 You don’t want to sign up for a Delta card when the bonus is 35,000 miles and then it goes up to 60,000-70,000 miles a month later.
 We try and keep you updated with the high bonus offers.